 — subscription field etc.

 As well as header, footer is not the element found in 100% of websites.
-For instance, with some design tasks when designers apply infinite scrolling technique, traditional footer is not an effective navigation zone.
-However, in case of infinite scrolling, the idea of fixed footer can be also applicable and support navigation not losing this area.
-It should be said that for most users footer is a common place of looking for contact information, credits and sitemaps, so playing on this habit can be beneficial and fixed footer can become a good way in case when page has long scrolling area.
-Decision on using footer is always based on the idea of effective usability.
+For instance, with some design tasks when designers apply infinite scrolling technique, the traditional footer is not an effective navigation zone.
+However, in the case of infinite scrolling, the idea of fixed footer can be also applicable and support navigation not losing this area.
+It should be said that for most users footer is a common place of looking for contact information, credits and sitemaps, so playing on this habit can be beneficial and fixed footer can become a good way in the case when the page has long scrolling area.
+The decision on using footer is always based on the idea of effective usability.
 Anyway, if footer is applied it should get in harmonic combination with all the other design solutions of the website layout and support general stylistic concept.